Misc4HD/ProcessingSensorInterface/README.md

 Interface is programmed with Processing.

-Sensorsim is programmed with Arduino.
+SensorSim is programmed with Arduino.
 # Releases
 https://github.com/Misc4HD/ProcessingSensorInterfaceFord/releases
 # ToDo